abcrate/garfbot/README.md

 ======
 ![garfield](https://www.crate.zip/garfield.png)

 GarfBot is a discord bot that uses OpenAI's generative pre-trained models to produce text and images for your personal entertainment and companionship.
-There are a few ways you can interact with him on discord, either in a public server or by direct message:
+<br>There are a few ways you can interact with him on discord, either in a public server or by direct message:

 `hey garfield {prompt}`
-Responds with text.
+<br>Responds with text.

 `garfpic {prompt}`
-Responds with an image.
+<br>Responds with an image.

 `garfping {target}`
-Responds with iputils-ping result from target.
+<br>Responds with iputils-ping result from target.

 `garfpic {target}`
-Responds with dns lookup result from target.
+<br>Responds with dns lookup result from target.

 `garfhack {target}`
-Responds with nmap scan result from target.
+<br>Responds with nmap scan result from target.

 `garfshop {item} {zip}`
-Responds with 10 grocery {item}s from the nearest Kroger location, listed from least to most expensive.
+<br>Responds with 10 grocery {item}s from the nearest Kroger location, listed from least to most expensive.

+`garfwiki {query}`
+<br>Garfbot looks up a wikipedia article and will summarize it for you.

+`garfqr {text}`
+<br>Create a QR code for any string up to 1000 characters.

+`garfbot response {add} {trigger} {response}`
+<br>Add a GarfBot auto response for your server.
+Use "quotes" if you like.

+`garfbot response {remove} {trigger}`
+<br>Remove a GarfBot auto response for your server.

+`garfbot response {list}`
+<br>List current GarfBot auto responses for your server.

+`garfbot help`
+<br>Show a list of these commands.

 Installation
 ======